-Novak Djokovic has became the first man over 30 in the Open era to successfully defend his title and has won four of the last five slams, missing out only at the French Open last month, where he lost in the semi-finals.
+Novak Djokovic has become the first man over 30 in the Open era to successfully defend his title and has won four of the last five slams, missing out only at the French Open last month, where he lost in the semi-finals.

 On the other hand, Roger Federer boasts eight Wimbledon crowns and would have been the oldest player to win major in the Open Era had he not been defeated.

 "I think this was if not the most exciting and thrilling final I've been a part of, then definitely in the top two or three of my career – and against one of the greatest of all time in Roger who I respect a lot," The Serb said on court afterwards.